All Episodes

 And I think Seth and his other staff members at SETI probably recognize that.

-If they start babbling about UFOs, They risk the chance of being unfunded by the U.S.
+If they start babbling about UFOs, they risk the chance of being unfunded by the U.S. government if, in fact, they're still receiving money from them at all.

 Or unfunded from wherever their money comes from.

-They might think they would risk being labeled kooks or something like that.
+Yep, they might think they would risk being labeled kooks or something like that.

-Later in the program, I'm building up my courage.
+And later in the program, I'm building up my courage.

-Later in the program, when we start talking about Passive radar and my proposal to detect UFOs directly.
+Later in the program, when we start talking about passive radar and my proposal to detect UFOs directly.

 I remember you talking about that years ago.